Kwirtz/novelpy/docs/source/indicators.rst

    :raises ValueError:
    :raises TypeError:

-In order to run the indicator you first need to create a co-occurence matrix with self-loop = True and weighted_network = True, read more in :ref:`Usage` and :ref:`Utils:cooc_utils`
+In order to run the indicator you first need to create a co-occurence matrix with self-loop = True and weighted_network = True, read more in :ref:`Usage:tutorial` and :ref:`Utils:cooc_utils`

 .. code-block:: python

    import novelpy

+   focal_year = 2000

    Wang = novelpy.indicators.Wang2017(collection_name = 'meshterms_sample',
                                           id_variable = 'PMID',